Magnushhoie/DiscoTope-3.0/README.md

 ## Hardware Requirements

 For minimal performance, only a single core and ca 8 GB of RAM is needed.
-For optional performance, we recommend the following specs:
+For optimal performance, we recommend the following specs:

 - RAM: 16+ GB
 - CPU: 4+ cores